StuddyBuddyAi/StuddyBuddy/README.md

 - Adaptive Pomodoro timers with smart break reminders
 - Visual task timeline and calendar views
 - Continuous habit tracking and personalized feedback

+## Technologies
+- Unity
+- C#
-- Unity + Python backend integration using FastAPI
+- Python backend integration using FastAPI

 ## 🛠️ Installation

+- Download the Build folder from the OneDrive or the GitHub
+- Run the exe file inside for the current runnable build

+## Development Setup

 ### Clone the Repository